gh4ck3r/npm-ansi/README.md

 ```

 # Usage
  All following examples assume that 'ansi-string' module is imported as below.
+And, **all properties can be chained**.
 ```JavaScript
 const ansi = require('ansi-string');
 ````